This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 How are arbitral proceedings commenced in your country?
 Are there any key provisions under the arbitration laws relating to limitation periods or time bars of which the parties should be aware?

 There are no provisions in the Arbitration Law dealing with limitation periods for claims.
-As to procedural time limits, the same is subject to the agreement of the parties.
+However, a statutory limitation period of 15 years generally applies to contractual claims, as determined by the Qatari Civil Code.

 In what circumstances is it possible for a state or state entity to invoke state immunity in connection with the commencement of arbitration proceedings?